top of page

 Below we will break down the 3 most commonly known types of trusts, including average set up costs, the #1 trust being our most highly recommended go to for all types of applications.

 ✅ 1.
-Foreign Grantor Trust with a 98-Series EIN & No IRS Filing Requirements and operated under (508(c)(1)(a) as humanitarian outreach.
+Foreign Grantor Trust with a 98-Series EIN & No IRS Filing Requirements and operated under (508(c)(1)(a) as an Ecclesiastical Ministry.

 🔍 Summary